kRystalDevv/kRystalDevv/README.md

 - 👋 Hi, I’m @kRystalDev
 - 👀 I’m interested in making scripts and projects
-- 🌱 I’m currently learning C#, JS, C, PHP
+- 🌱 I’m currently learning Java and Docker for Cloud Computing
 - 💞️ I’m looking to collaborate on small projects
-- 📫 You can reach me at my Discord - kRystal#5453
+- 📫 You can reach me at my Discord - @63xky

 <!---
 kRystalDevv/kRystalDevv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.